built-on-openfin/csharp-starter/how-to.v1/use-notifications-proxy/README.md

    npm run build
    ```

-    to build the server and client components.
+    to build the client component.

    * **Note**.
 Please remember to repeat steps 1 though 3 each time you modify the code.